AishwaryAvinash/bike-share-problem-linear-regression/README.md

 - `README.md` - Project overview and documentation (this file).

 ## Installation Instructions
-1. Clone the repository or download the project files.
-2. Ensure you have Python 3.10 installed.
+1. Ensure you have Python 3.10 installed.
-3. Open the Jupyter notebook `Bike_Demand_Prediction.ipynb` and run the cells in sequence.
+2. Open the Jupyter notebook `Bike_Demand_Prediction.ipynb` and run the cells in sequence.

 ## Libraries Used
 The following libraries were used to perform the analysis and model building: